 How to Make the Most of Limited Vacation Days

+Before going fully nomadic in 2018, I held down a 9-to-5 career for the better part of a decade and really loved what I did.
 But if you’re like me, you still daydream of planning trips with vacation days you might not have.
 Don’t be discouraged – travel is still possible.
 You just need to get creative.

 1. Take red eye flights to cut down on travel days

 One of the most frustrating parts of travel – at least for me – is getting there.
 I know life is supposed to be about the journey and not about the destination, but when you’ve sat in an airport for 12 hours or missed a layover due to a delay, sometimes you just wish you could skip straight to the destination.
 Especially when you have precious little PTO days and are trying to make the most of your vacation time.